With the many variations of cooled magma found in nature, Obsidian Rock is by far one of the most remarkable.

 This article will act as a reference guide to unique Lava Rock and aim to provide insight into its use in aquascaping.

-Common Names: Volcanic Glass, Apache Tears, Glassy Lava, Obsidianite|
+|Common Names||Volcanic Glass, Apache Tears, Glassy Lava, Obsidianite|

 What Is Obsidian Rock?

-This kind of Lava Rock differs in the formation from the others types by the fact it only forms when flowing magma cools down extremely fast.
+This kind of Lava Rock differs in formation from the other types by the fact it only forms when flowing magma cools down extremely fast.